 What types of services is your practice willing to provide remotely?
 For example, providing consults, follow-up appointments, and post-op appointments.
 When establishing your scope of services, it is important to think about the Centers for Medicare & Medicaid Services (CMS) Conditions of Participation.
 The Conditions of Participation are different for each facility type, so you will want to make sure your telehealth program is in compliance with CMS requirements.

 - Safe Communication Method(s)

-The use of information technology, such as video-conferencing, used in compliance with HIPAA requirements, make it possible to provide healthcare remotely.
-It is extremely important for your communications to be secure whether creating, transmitting, viewing or storing information you must meet all HIPAA and HITECH requirements.
+The use of information technology, such as video-conferencing, used in compliance with HIPAA requirements, makes it possible to provide healthcare remotely.
+It is extremely important for your communications to be secure whether creating, transmitting, viewing, or storing information you must meet all HIPAA and HITECH requirements.
 It is also important to think about the information you are receiving from patients.
 Will you store the information?
-Or will the information be scanned into the EMR then disposed of in a HIPAA compliant manner?
+Or will the information be scanned into the EMR and then disposed of in a HIPAA-compliant manner?